 - Oddly enough, airships were actually incredibly safe for aircraft of the time - it seems counterintuitive, but the inherent risk of hydrogen gas and early 1900s technology had, until that point, been countered by the inherent safety and stability of the relatively slow ships.
 With loads of redundant engines and gas cells, they are naturally at home in the sky - they don't come crashing down to earth if a wing or rotor comes off, or an engine fails.
 The Graf Zeppelin in particular proved perfectly reliable during circumnavigations, polar expeditions and a million transatlantic miles.
 This is why people trusted the German Zeppelin brand in particular- the Zeppelin company had a perfect passenger safety record since the aircraft was invented nearly forty years prior to the disaster, making the Hindenburg the first and last passenger Zeppelin to come to a fatal end.

 - It didn't help things that Hitler was already looking somewhat Ax-Crazy round the time that Hindenburg was being built.
-Had he not torqued off the United States enough to have us embargo helium (of which we had the biggest supply at the time), the disaster could have been avoided.
+Had he not torqued off the United States enough to have them embargo helium (of which they had the biggest supply at the time), the disaster could have been avoided.

-- This almost gets into Idiot Hero territory, since the crazed backlash against New Coke put Coke Classic back on top of the sales charts.
+- The crazed backlash against New Coke put Coke Classic back on top of the sales charts.
 Some people think that was their plan all along.
-Another, less rouletty theory is that they did this to switch from sugar to far cheaper high fructose corn syrup; a change they retained, and still do, with Coca Cola Classic. note
+Another, less roulette-y theory is that they did this to switch from sugar to far cheaper high fructose corn syrup; a change they retained, and still do, with Coca Cola Classic. note

-- More recently, Coca-Cola's did it again: Let's release a holiday version of Coke Classic in white cans (the color of Diet Coke cans) and hope nobody gets confused.
+- In 2011, Coca-Cola's did it again: Let's release a holiday version of Coke Classic in white cans (the color of Diet Coke cans) and hope nobody gets confused.
 It didn't go over well, and Coca-Cola has since released the holiday version in red.

 - In a perhaps slightly more subdued example, Coke switched from an easy-to-grip ridged cap to one that is themed as a bottle cap, but completely smooth.
 Cute, but wrong.
 They have since adopted some sort of hybrid.